 Resources received free of charge or for nominal value which can be reliably measured are recognised as revenues and as assets or expenses as appropriate at fair value.

-Comparative figures (n)
+(n) Comparative figures

 Comparative figures are, where appropriate, reclassified so as to be comparable with the figures presented in the current financial year.